 Game of Life LeetCode Solution

-Here, We see Game of Life LeetCode Solution.
-This Leetcode problem is done in many programming languages like C++, Java, JavaScript, Python, etc. with different approaches.
+Here, we see a Game of Life LeetCode Solution.
+This Leetcode problem is solved using different approaches in many programming languages, such as C++, Java, JavaScript, Python, etc.

 List of all LeetCode Solution